emrebilal/Kodluyoruz-Yemeksepeti-Full-Stack-Bootcamp/Back-End/emrebilal-be-hw4/README.md

     - 192.168.1.2 (PersonController)
 7. Understanding API Versioning.
 Making versions that read version information with QueryString and Header.
 Accessing methods by version
 8. Token based authentication and Refresh Token usage (JWT)
-9. Creating a "Worker Service" that does a desired work
+9. Creating a "Worker Service" that does a work